zkxs/puzzle-game-design/docs/_posts/2022-06-22-rainbow-table-adventure.md

 ## Discord Shenanigans

 Now that we've established that a rainbow-table attack is viable, we need to actually build our dictionary of Discord IDs.
 Discord doesn't make enumerating users in a server easy to do.
 A bot is the logical way to automate something like this, but I can't add a bot to a server I don't own.
 One potential option is a so-called "selfbot", which is a bot that uses the normal user API instead of using Discord's special bot API.
 However, selfbots are against the Discord ToS and will get you banned.
-My approach was to simply log in to the Neos Discord server from a browser and use the developer tools to log the data sent to my client.
+My approach is to simply log in to the Neos Discord server from a browser and use the developer tools to log the data sent to my client.
 Discord provides [documentation and a decoding example](https://discord.com/developers/docs/topics/gateway#encoding-and-compression) for their websocket data format.
 So the process is as follows:

 1. Open Discord in your browser, and use the dev tools to log websocket data
 2. Scroll through the entire user list in the Neos Discord, causing Discord to send you data about each user